 The blunt-spoken Lebanese diplomat noted that Libya, with its oil riches, did not have to rely on outsiders to finance war within its borders.
 “The truth is that Libya can pay for its own suicide,” he said.
 “They are committing suicide with their own money.
 You do not need external fuel for this war…This country is producing 1.2 million barrels of oil a day.
 This is big money.
 The country is very wealthy…The conflict does not depend on financial transfers from outside.”

 For that reason, he said “if you want a textbook case for a war on resources and how it can turn extremely vicious, Libya is your example.”

 The national conference that Mr. Salamé had been organizing since assuming his current post in 2017 was to have taken place on April 14th and 15th.
 It has been indefinitely postponed because of the conflict.

 But on a positive note, he said the UN has had success introducing “political fluidity” in local areas, holding elections in 28 large cities and promising to conduct more regardless of the pressures of the conflict.
 “We will continue to do as much as we can in these municipal elections between now and the end of the year, whatever happens to the war itself,” he said.

-The event was moderated by IPI’s Vice President, Dr. Adam Lupel.
+The discussion was moderated by IPI Vice President Adam Lupel.